wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-g4-short-distance/index.md

 <img src="geometric-road-g4-short-distance-figures/unnamed-chunk-12-1.png" width="672" />

 Here we see differences with my [previous blog post](https://www.woutersteenbeek.nl/post/geometric-road-distance-g4/).
 At these short distances between two intersections, many of the shortest path along the road network are quite a bit longer than a straight line between them.
 For reference, I include the red line that indicates x = y.
+Pearson's $r$ correlation between the two is 0.31, while Pearson's $r$ for the logged versions of both (excluding zeros) is 0.7.

 What jumped out at me from this figure is that the mass of the distribution of euclidean distances is at the higher end of the scale: there seem to be more node pairs with longer distances between them.
 This is more evident when we plot the same figure using the natural log, or by simply plotting a histogram of the euclidean distances between the 2000 (smaller than 400 meters apart) node pairs:[^1]